 The Kennedy Observation Building is located near the pond and is an ideal location for classes, outreach and meetings.

 The blind, named for donors Ray and Eleanor Smiley, is a structure that allows observers to view waterfowl and other aquatic life at the observation pond without disturbing them.

 This building provides space for experimentation of aquatic habitats.

 The "Duck House" was constructed to house rare birds.
 It was designed and is managed in collaboration with the Akron Zoo.
-This unique opportunity allows Hiram students to work with two of the world's most endangered waterfowl in animal husbandry and to perform health checks and take blood and tissue samples under the direction of zoo staff and veterinarians.
+This unique opportunity allows Hiram students to work with two of the world's most endangered waterfowl -- winged wood duck and Madagascar teal -- in animal husbandry and to perform health checks and take blood and tissue samples under the direction of zoo staff and veterinarians.

 The Frohring Lab provides more than 5,000 square feet for natural history displays, a large teaching lab, two small research labs, offices and rooms for wildlife rehabilitation.
 Natural history displays at the visitor entrance highlight common native Ohio animals.
 A children's area has a touch table and displays.
 The LEED-certified lab uses geothermal heating and cooling methods, as well as water recycled roofing material and water conservation strategies.

 The Frohring Pavilion, funded by the Paul and Maxine Frohring Foundation, is an area for nature camps, classes and visitors to study, hold meetings or relax.